 We believe in supporting the needs of our animal companions and the healing qualities of the human-animal bond.
 Grants may include spay & neuter clinics, adoption centers and improvements in animal welfare.

-Grants of $1,000 to $5,000 are appreciated.
+Gifts of $1,000 or more are greatly appreciated.

 If you have any questions about funding a nonprofit project, please contact Vicki Andrews at email@example.com or call 817.877.0702.